 Highlight your accomplishments and quantify them whenever possible.
 Use action verbs and specific examples to demonstrate your contributions and the impact you made in previous roles.
 Tailor your descriptions to showcase relevant skills and experiences that align with the job requirements.

-Include your educational history, starting with your highest level of education also required to write a CV.
+Include your educational history, starting with your highest level of education, which is also required to write a CV.
 Mention the institution, degree earned, and graduation year.
 If you have relevant certifications, licenses, or professional development courses, list them in this section as well.

 Focus on highlighting educational experiences directly related to the job you’re applying for.
 If you’re a recent graduate or have limited work experience, emphasize your academic achievements and any relevant coursework or projects.